IoTree/IoTree42/README.md

 ![alt text](https://github.com/IoTree/IoTree42/blob/master/.gitignore/in_a_nutshell.png)

 The sensor bases to which the sensor is connected send the respectively measured values ??via mqtt to the gateway.
-The gateway itself can be a sensor base.
+The gateway itself can be a sensor host.
 Then the gateway sends the data (encrypted) to the server, where it is stored in a database.
 The data can be looked up on the website or via the rest API.
 On the server side there are basically Django, Moquitto Broker, a basic Python scrip that stores all incoming messages on the InfluxdB.
 Additionally the connection between Gateway and Server can be TLS-encrypted.